 Create a Definite Budget

 You should already have a budget, but we’re talking about one that has your spending money, your gas money, your grocery money and all your other money in it, too.
 We want you to take that money and put it into your checking account and we want you to put anything that’s left over into savings.
 Whatever you did not need to transfer into your budget account, put into savings.
-Any other money you earn or receive throughout the month, put it into your savings account, too.
+Any other money you earn or receive throughout the month, put it into your personal banking or savings account, too.

 Make a Bet With Yourself